cubing/CubePB/frontend/README.md

 ## Backend API Schema

-The backend API uses jomql as the query language.
+The backend API uses Giraffeql as the query language.
 It expose a schema file that roughly describe the backend models and what query operations can be performed.
 The TypeScript schema file can be found [here](https://api.cubepb.com/schema.ts).
-By pasting the `schema.ts` file into a code editor like VSCode, you can use the Query Builder located at the top of the file to formulate jomql queries.
+By pasting the `schema.ts` file into a code editor like VSCode, you can use the Query Builder located at the top of the file to formulate Giraffeql queries.

 ## More Info